ianbarrere/ananke/README.md

   or even exposing similar funtionality to other platforms and systems via an abstraction API.
 Some ideas on how to use it can be found [here](#how-we-use-it).

-## Devices and Services
-Ananke supports interacting with devices using gNMI and also the PacketFabric and Megaport APIs for provisioning interconnects.
-The two are treated differently, starting with either the device or service keyword provided to [ananke_cli.py](#cli-tool), but the file contents are similar.
-More information on services can be found [here](#services).

 ## CLI tool
 There is a [built-in CLI tool](./ananke/actions/ananke_cli.py) which you can use out of the box to get config from a device and set config on the device.
 The help prompt from the tool